Section Links

 Daybreak is a program of the Lehigh County Conference of Churches that reaches out to individuals who are active in or have successfully completed treatment for mental health/mental retardation, HIV/AIDS, and/or drug/alcohol abuse.
 The program provides life skills training, talk time, membership and three meals daily.

-The St. Timothy Daybreak Mission team prepares and serves a warm dinner meal on the third Thursday of each month to an average of 30 to 50 individuals.
+The St. Timothy Daybreak Mission team prepares and serves a warm dinner meal to an average of thirty to thirty-five needy persons on the third Thursday of each month to an average of 30 to 50 individuals.
+The cost of the monthly meals is underwritten by individual members of the congregation.

 For more information about Daybreak